Yeh Jawaani Hai Deewani: Controversies

 Jammu and Kashmir Chief Minister Omar Abdullah expressed his displeasure over the attribution of shots in Yeh Jawaani Hai Deewani to Manali while they were filmed in north Kashmir's Gulmarg.
 He stated that apart from the temple and Span resort, all scenes were shot in Gulmarg.
-Many scenes and song sequences of the movie were shot at locations in the Kashmir Valley including the famous ski-resort of Gulmarg and Pahalgam.
-Karan Johar's production house later said that the opening credit slate clearly mentions Chief Minister Omar Abdullah, Tourism Minister GA Mir and Inspector-General of Police SM Sahal.
+Many scenes and song sequences were shot at locations in the Kashmir Valley including the famous ski-resort of Gulmarg and Pahalgam.
+Dharma Productions later clarified that the opening credit slate clearly mentions Chief Minister Omar Abdullah, Tourism Minister G.A.
+Mir and Inspector-General of Police S.M.
+Sahal.
 The names of the entire crew in Kashmir are mentioned in the film credits.

 The film's television release had been stalled.
 The Delhi High Court on 11 June 2013 issued a ruling restraining the TV release of Yeh Jawaani Hai Deewani for allegedly using objectionable dialogues in context of the brand Rooh Afza.